Switcheo/demex-client/README.md

 This is a typescript client that wraps around carbon-js-sdk that aims to proivde a simple way to programmatically trade on Carbon's Perpetuals markets.

+## Warning

+This client is considered Alpha software and is under develpoment at the moment.
+Client may contain bugs and hence use at your own risk.
+If you have any questions you can reach out to me @SeverusCuckoo on telegram.

 ## Features